ks927/flight_booker/README.md

 ## N+1 Problem and Fix

 Original average load time for this application's main page was 2574ms.
-After fixing the N+1 query for the main form, I reduced the load time 602ms on average.
+After fixing the N+1 query for the main form, I reduced the load time to 602ms on average.

 Original average load time for search results was 1845ms.
 I reduced it to an average of 221ms.